-- We check if the writeback service is up and running, if it is, we let the user proceed
+- We check if the writeback service is up and running.
+If it's up and running, we let the user proceed.

-- If the writeback service is not up, we tell the user that their password cannot be reset now
+- If the writeback service is not up, we tell the user that their password can't be reset right now.

-- Next, the user passes the appropriate authentication gates and reaches the reset password screen.
+- Next, the user passes the appropriate authentication gates and reaches the Reset password page.

 - The user selects a new password and confirms it.

-- Upon clicking submit, we encrypt the plaintext password with a symmetric key that was created during the writeback setup process.
+- When the user selects Submit, we encrypt the plaintext password with a symmetric key that was created during the writeback setup process.

 - After encrypting the password, we include it in a payload that gets sent over an HTTPS channel to your tenant-specific service bus relay (that we also set up for you during the writeback setup process).
 This relay is protected by a randomly generated password that only your on-premises installation knows.

-- Once the message reaches service bus, the password reset endpoint automatically wakes up and sees that it has a reset request pending.
+- After the message reaches the service bus, the password-reset endpoint automatically wakes up and sees that it has a reset request pending.

-The service then looks for the user in question by using the cloud anchor attribute.
+The service then looks for the user by using the cloud anchor attribute.
 For this lookup to succeed:

-- The user object must exist in the AD connector space
+- The user object must exist in the Active Directory connector space.

-- The user object must be linked to the corresponding MV object
+- The user object must be linked to the corresponding metaverse (MV) object.

-- The user object must be linked to the corresponding AAD connector object.
+- The user object must be linked to the corresponding Azure Active Directory connector object.

-The link from AD connector object to MV must have the synchronization rule
+The link from the Active Directory connector object to the MV must have the synchronization rule

 Microsoft.InfromADUserAccountEnabled.xxxon the link.

-When the call comes in from the cloud, the synchronization engine uses the cloudAnchor attribute to look up the AAD connector space object, follows the link back to the MV object, and then follows the link back to the AD object.
-Because there could be multiple AD objects (multi-forest) for the same user, the sync engine relies on the
+When the call comes in from the cloud, the synchronization engine uses the cloudAnchor attribute to look up the Azure Active Directory connector space object.
+It then follows the link back to the MV object, and then follows the link back to the Active Directory object.
+Because there can be multiple Active Directory objects (multi-forest) for the same user, the sync engine relies on the

 Microsoft.InfromADUserAccountEnabled.xxxlink to pick the correct one.

-As a result of this logic, Azure AD Connect must be able to communicate with the PDC Emulator for password writeback to work.
-If you need to enable this manually, you can connect Azure AD Connect to the PDC Emulator by right-clicking on the properties of the Active Directory synchronization connector, then selecting configure directory partitions.
-From there, look for the domain controller connection settings section and check the box titled only use preferred domain controllers.
-Even if the preferred DC is not a PDC emulator, Azure AD Connect will attempt to connect to the PDC for password writeback.
+As a result of this logic, for password writeback to work Azure AD Connect must be able to communicate with the primary domain controller (PDC) emulator.
+If you need to enable this manually, you can connect Azure AD Connect to the PDC emulator.
+Right-click the properties of the Active Directory synchronization connector, then select configure directory partitions.
+From there, look for the domain controller connection settings section and select the box titled only use preferred domain controllers.
+Even if the preferred domain controller is not a PDC emulator, Azure AD Connect attempts to connect to the PDC for password writeback.

-Once the user account is found, we attempt to reset the password directly in the appropriate AD forest.
+After the user account is found, we attempt to reset the password directly in the appropriate Active Directory forest.

 If the password set operation is successful, we tell the user their password has been changed.

-In the case when the user's password is synchronized to Azure AD using password synchronization, there is a chance that the on-premises password policy is weaker than the cloud password policy.
-In this case, we still enforce whatever the on-premises policy is, and instead allow password hash synchronization to synchronize the hash of that password.
-This ensures that your on-premises policy is enforced in the cloud, no matter if you use password synchronization or federation to provide single sign-on.
+If the user's password is synchronized to Azure AD by using password synchronization, there is a chance that the on-premises password policy is weaker than the cloud password policy.
+In this case, we still enforce whatever the on-premises policy is, and instead use password hash synchronization to synchronize the hash of that password.
+This policy ensures that your on-premises policy is enforced in the cloud, no matter if you use password synchronization or federation to provide single sign-on.

-- The password they selected did not meet organization policies
+- The password they selected did not meet the organization's policies.

-We have a specific message for many of these cases and tell the user what they can do to resolve the issue.
+We have a specific message for many of these cases and tell the user what they can do to resolve the problem.